xiulinyang/multiblimp/README.md

 ## Using MultiBLiMP

 There are a few differences between the `eval_model` function and the original `lm_eval` from the [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness).
 Instead of `model_args`, there is a `model` argument.
-This can be a model on Hugging Face.
+This should be a model on Hugging Face¹.
 I added a `--revision` flag, which allows you to add model step.
 Make sure to note the naming convention for the revisions for your model.
 For example, the Pythia models have their steps labelled as `step1000`, `step10000`, etc.

 ```